 Danniel had had enough.
 Remembering the middle-aged restaurant clientele, he said, “Everyone?
-Not everyone in town can feel that way…” he chided her.
-“Oh, most definitely,” Tulip said.
+Not everyone in town can feel that way…” “Oh, most definitely,” Tulip said.

 Our window was rapidly closing.
 “Directions…?”
 I asked again.
 “How do we get to this race track?
 Where is it, exactly?”

 “It’s not a race track, it’s a speedway,” Tulip said.
 “Cars, not horses.”

 Danniel saw a stack of napkins on a sideboard, grabbed one and handed it to our flower child.
 “A map!
 Could you draw us a map?” he said, barely containing his frustration.